 the dresses that would turn heads at church.

-This after she came home from the factory
+after came home from the factory ,

 where she made uniforms all day.